tuyenshares/personal-website/content/authors/admin/_index.md

 ---
 A former corporate lawyer turned student of applied neuroscience, I am passionate about research on cognitive science and behavioural economics.
 My field of interest includes particularly studies about the relationships between these topics and mindfulness practices.

-I am also curious about data analytics and data science and is currently self-teaching Python and R.
+I am also curious about data analytics and data science and am currently teaching myself Python and R.

 In my spare time, I enjoy being in nature, walking and running and be inspired by art in museums and galleries.
 I am also conducting mindfulness workshops [here](https://prosoke.com/).